HACC-Hui/docusaurus/docs/requirements/administrators.md

 ### HACC Hui Configuration

-**As an administrator, I want to login to HACC Hui and configure the application.**
+**US-A2: As an administrator, I want to login to HACC Hui and configure the application.**

 Now that the administrator has obtained their credentials, they can login to the HACC Hui application through their phone or laptop browser and perform basic configuration.
 Because the system has been configured to know which logins are administrators, the system will provide this user with admin capabilities, including the capability to configure the system for a specific year.
 This involves specifying: